Thank you for considering Caffeinated Press as a potential publishing partner.

 - Memoirs.
 The memoirs of authors who aren’t already public figures very rarely sell enough copies to even recover basic production costs.
 We are therefore unlikely to accept memoirs, autobiographies, family histories or related works by or about authors who are not widely known in the community and who lack the network to help us sell a meaningful number of copies of the work.

 - Style.
 The material we publish conforms to our in-house style manual.
 This manual aligns closely with The Associated Press Stylebook and The Chicago Manual of Style with a small number of additional local conventions.
 This point is significant for authors who prefer avant-garde approaches to syntax, capitalization, punctuation and pronoun selection.
 We use quotation marks, capital letters, paragraph breaks and narrative structures that are well-established in the industry.
 We will not publish in alternative style formats, and this rule is not subject to negotiation.
-This approach follows with author names, as well — you might call yourself “bob jones” but we will call you “Bob Jones.”
+This approach follows with author names, as well — you might call yourself “bob jones” or “Bob from Detroit” or “Bobby J.” but we will call you “Bob Jones.”
+We allow pseudonyms but they must look like a real name.

 - No content exclusions.
 We place no formal, categorical restrictions on content — we accept controversial subjects, strong language or graphic scenes.
 But ….